Ready to Cut the Cord? 12 Cost-Saving Alternatives to Cable

 1. THE BIG THREE

 Often referred to as “The Big Three,” Netflix, Hulu Plus, and Amazon Prime are considered the cream of the crop in online streaming because they offer outstanding original programming in addition to large catalogs of existing shows and movies.
-Subscriptions to all three start at around $25 per month total, which is cheaper than most cable packages available.
+Subscriptions to all three can be fairly reasonable, with Amazon Prime for $119 a year or $12.99 per month.
+Netflix's standard plan goes for $12.99 a month now, while Hulu will set you back $5.99 a month with limited commercials, or $11.99 per month with no ads.

 2. FLAT ANTENNAS